-Today I am delighted to welcome Emma from P is for Preschoolers.
+Today I am delighted to welcome Emma from Our Whimiscal Days.
 Emma writes about life with a preschooler and her blog is full of wonderful activities that parents can enjoy with their children.
 It is well worth a visit.
 And now….

 I am a recovering perfectionist.
 I did the whole High Honors, accept-nothing-but-straight-A’s thing.
 By age 16, I was burnt out and had quit school.

 So I’m not too big on pushing academics on children too early.
 My daughter Kay is 4-years-old and decidedly “average.”
 I say this with pride.
 She’s not stressed about learning her letters or learning to read.
 In fact, she cares very little.
 And while I incorporate letters and numbers and such into playtime, you will never find us sitting down with flashcards, or me standing over her insisting on completing a worksheet.
 I obviously don’t want her to struggle in school, but I also believe that a friendly, caring personality will take you far in life.

 Kay will go to kindergarten next September.
 I don’t feel confident enough to homeschool her.
 My goal is to teach her to love learning, to find out things because she’s curious, not just because they’ll be on a test.
 I didn’t learn that soon enough.
 And I’ve probably learned more and been more interested in things “just because” since I’ve left school.
 My hope is for Kay to keep her insatiable curiosity and her free-spirit (though it’s trying at times!).